 Colleges consider a range of factors when choosing who to admit for their next incoming class.
 Each college decides which factors are given the most weight in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and apply to colleges that prioritize the admissions factors where you shine.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis on the admissions factors where you stand out.

 |Academic GPA||Very Important|

 |Standardized Test Scores||Very Important|